singnet/snet-marketplace-service/deployer/docs/initial_design.md

 ### Lambas

-As HaaS api for managing daemons is async, we need to implement additional lambas for hanling async invokes.
+As HaaS api for managing daemons is async, we need to implement additional lambas for handling async invocations.

 #### stop-haas-daemon